abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 If we want to know their sizes precede it with -s
   Tes@Linux /
   $ l -s *.c
+  999 /a/main.c
   711 /a/b/c/main.c
   33 /a/b/c/meta.c
   70 /a/b/c/d/e/menu.c
   27 /a/b/c/ab.c

-and to know their last modification time precede it with -t, while -st for both
+while for last modification time precede it with -t, and -st for both
-So forth as many directories nested under it as OS could do
+And so forth, as many directories nested under it as OS could

 may be navigated as absolute path too
 $ cd /z